 Andrews Community Forest

-Meets last Monday of the month in the evening.
+Meets the fourth Monday of the month in the evening unless specified otherwise.
 Please see Front Porch Forum announcements or the town calendar (https://www.richmondvt.gov/calendar) for start time and Zoom link.

 The Richmond Town Forest was established in 2018.
 Through the generosity of the Andrews family, the Town acquired and conserved 428 acres of forestland and farmland through the Vermont Land Trust and the Vermont Housing and Conservation Board.
 This land will be protected as a Town Forest in perpetuity.

 Proposed updates to the management plan

 Proposed updates available for review via the following documents.

 - A version with “track changes” turned on (i.e., showing both original and updated language, with modifications indicated by colored text): Management plan with updates visible.

 - A clean version in with the changes in the above document have been made (i.e., what the document would look like if all changes were implemented): Management plan with updates integrated.

 - Draft Appendix D re: indigenous land acknowledgement and indigenous land use agreement: land-acknowledment-and-use-agreement-appendix 1.31.21 draft (5179783_1)